Table of Contents

 - Painter’s tape (if painting doors)

 - Old newspaper or drop cloth to protect the floor

-- Microfiber cloth or lint roller (for removing dust and lint)
+- Microfiber cloth (for removing dust and lint)

 - Optional: TSP (trisodium phosphate) cleaner for tougher stains